nikavolk/advice-generator/README.md

 - playing with media view for responsive design
 - basics of useState
 - basics of useEffect
-- basics of GIT (commit, push, setting up SSL key) and Github
+- basics of GIT (commit, push) and Github

 # Considerations